 The Dallas Examiner

 One person can make a powerful difference.
-One vote can mean the difference in a run-off or a sure win.
+One vote can mean the difference between a runoff and a sure win.

-Throughout the years, The Dallas Examiner has dedicated itself toward the empowerment of African Americans.
-This is especially true in terms of one of the most basic rights and responsibilities facing every American – voting.
+Throughout the years, The Dallas Examiner has dedicated itself to the empowerment of African Americans.
+This is especially so in terms of one of the most basic rights and responsibilities facing every American: voting.

 The Dallas Examiner does not endorse candidates.
 We strive to educate our community about the candidates so they can be educated voters.
-In addition to Monday Night Politics, our reporters have interviewed and written numerous articles about candidates for office to familiarize our readers with their platforms.
+In addition to the political forums, our reporters have interviewed and written numerous articles about candidates for office to familiarize our readers with their platforms.

-If history has taught us nothing else, it has taught us this: Things will not get better for African Americans as a people unless each of us does something to make it better.
-We are responsible for the world we live in.
-This is why we encourage everyone to become informed, to get involved and to vote.
+History has taught us that things will not get better for African Americans as a people unless each of us does something to make it better.

 The Dallas Examiner has partnered with the Dallas County Democratic Party to publish the 2018 Democratic Voter Guide as a means of continuing our efforts to educate our community so that we have informed voters.